dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 First we must register the server with the system, so that COM knows where to find the server and what interfaces it supports.
 In order to do this, we must execute the server with the */RegServer* command line flag.
-This will cause the server’s call ``OLE-util-register-only?`` to return ``#t``, and the server to call ``register-coclass``.
+This will cause the server's call ``OLE-util-register-only?`` to return ``#t``, and the server to call ``register-coclass``.

 Open the RotNExample-server project and build it.